zirid/pytorch/docs/source/jit.rst

 TorchScript Classes
 ^^^^^^^^^^^^^^^^^^^
-Python classes can be used in TorchScript if they are annotated with ``@torch.jit.script``, similar to how you would declare a TorchScript function:
+Python classes can be used in TorchScript if they are annotated with :func:`@torch.jit.script <torch.jit.script>`, similar to how you would declare a TorchScript function:

 .. testcode::